Taz Wube

-served as the marketing and promotions director at Love Nightclub for 7 years.
-In addition to the success of Love as a Washington, D.C., staple, Wube played a part in the opening and development of The Park at 14th Restaurant and Lounge.
+Tesfa "Taz" Wube is an Ethiopian-American marketing executive, entertainment promoter, and venue owner.

+Early life

+Wube attended Ohio State University and is a member of Kappa Alpha Psi fraternity.

+Career

 From Dream to Love, the Marc and Taz Brand

 Wube arrived in Washington, D.C., in 1998.
 He began promotions at Republic Gardens.
-Wube started working with the entertainment lifestyle mogul, Marc Barnes.
+Wube started working with entertainment lifestyle mogul Marc Barnes.

 Wube became the marketing director of Dream Nightclub in 2001.
-He played a crucial part of the relaunch and re-branding of Dream Nightclub.
-Dream Nightclub became Love Nightclub.
+He played a crucial part of the relaunch and re-branding of Dream Nightclub as Love Nightclub.

-Shortly following the opening of their second venue together 'The Park at 14th', in 2008, Marc and Taz parted ways amicably.
+Shortly following the opening of their second venue The Park at 14th, in 2008, Marc and Taz parted ways amicably.

 Suite 202 and Taz Events

-Wube manages his own event management and marketing company, Suite 202.
-Sparing no expense and continuing his diligent reputation as a lifestyle promoter, Taz Wube still commands the attention of patrons in the Washington, D.C., area and beyond.
-Outside of mainstay events, Suite 202 has hosted various special events such as: Steve Francis Roast & After Party Concert, "More Than A Game" Movie World Premiere Party for LeBron James, Dallas Mavericks Caron Butler’s Worldwide Tour in Los Angeles and Miami, recording artist Wale & Oklahoma City Thunder Kevin Durant’s Birthday Party, Howard University's Homecoming with Kid Cudi and The Clipse, Baltimore Raven’s Willis McGahee & Antwan Barnes Birthday Party, and the list goes on.
+Wube manages event management and marketing company, Suite 202.
+Outside of mainstay events, Suite 202 hosts special events such as: Steve Francis Roast & After Party Concert, "More Than A Game" Movie World Premiere Party for LeBron James, Caron Butler’s Worldwide Tour in Los Angeles and Miami, recording artist Wale & Kevin Durant’s Birthday Party, Howard University's Homecoming with Kid Cudi and The Clipse, Willis McGahee & Antwan Barnes Birthday Party.

 Party Boyz

-Taz Wube made his television debut, alongside then-partner Marc Barnes, in the series entitled Party Boyz.
-The show, which aired on the TV One network, chronicled the fast-paced daily lives of Marc and Taz as leaders in nightlife entertainment.
+Wube's television debut, alongside then-partner Marc Barnes, was in the series entitled Party Boyz.
+The show chronicled the fast-paced daily lives of Marc and Taz as leaders in nightlife entertainment.